rakesht2499/Blacklisting/README.md

 # Blacklisting
-A Django application for Blacklisting Service
+An in-memory Blacklisting Service using Django framework.